unisonweb/unisonweb-org/src/data/blog/posts/2019-10-16-whats-new/index.md

 One more thing: Arya and I will be at [Scale By the Bay](https://sched.co/RoSk) in a month, giving a talk on Unison.

 That's all for now. 🌻

+_Thanks to all contributors to this post: Paul Chiusano, Rebecca Mark, Noah Haasis, Rúnar Bjarnason, and Arya Irani_